alefram/notebooks/README.md

 # Notebooks

- Notebooks about Machine learning and Control theory.
+My Notebooks about Machine learning for practice.

 ## Resources